Economic inequality: Education

 An important factor in the creation of inequality is variation in individuals' access to education.
 Education, especially in an area where there is a high demand for workers, creates high wages for those with this education.
 However, increases in education first increase and then decrease growth as well as income inequality.
-As a result, those who are unable to afford an education, or choose not to pursue optional education, generally receive much lower wages.
+As a result, those who are unable to afford an education or choose not to pursue optional education generally receive much lower wages.
 The justification for this is that a lack of education leads directly to lower incomes, and thus lower aggregate saving and investment.
-Conversely, quality education raises incomes and promotes growth because it helps to unleash the productive potential of the poor.
+Conversely, quality education raises incomes and promotes growth by unleashing the productive potential of people experiencing poverty.

-Access to education was in turn influenced by land inequalities.
-In the less industrialized parts of 19th century Europe, for example, landowners still held more political power than industrialists.
-These landowners did not benefit from educating their workers as much as industrialists did, since "educated workers have more incentives to migrate to urban, industrial areas than their less educated counterparts."
+Access to education was, in turn, influenced by land inequalities.
+In the less industrialized parts of 19th-century Europe, for example, landowners still held more political power than industrialists.
+These landowners did not benefit as much from educating their workers as industrialists did, since "educated workers have more incentives to migrate to urban, industrial areas than their less educated counterparts."
 Consequently, lower incentives to promote education in regions where land inequality was high led to lower levels of numeracy in these regions.

-Economic liberalism, deregulation and decline of unions
+Economic liberalism, deregulation, and decline of unions

-John Schmitt and Ben Zipperer (2006) of the CEPR point to economic liberalism and the reduction of business regulation along with the decline of union membership as one of the causes of economic inequality.
-In an analysis of the effects of intensive Anglo-American liberal policies in comparison to continental European liberalism, where unions have remained strong, they concluded "The U.S. economic and social model is associated with substantial levels of social exclusion, including high levels of income inequality, high relative and absolute poverty rates, poor and unequal educational outcomes, poor health outcomes, and high rates of crime and incarceration.
-At the same time, the available evidence provides little support for the view that U.S.-style labor market flexibility dramatically improves labor-market outcomes.
-Despite popular prejudices to the contrary, the U.S. economy consistently affords a lower level of economic mobility than all the continental European countries for which data is available."

-More recently, the International Monetary Fund has published studies which found that the decline of unionization in many advanced economies and the establishment of neoliberal economics have fueled rising income inequality.

-Contrary to the proponents of neoliberalism, trickle-down economics have been proven to not be effective in resolving economic inequalities but have instead worsened it.
+John Schmitt and Ben Zipperer (2006) of the CEPR point to economic liberalism, the reduction of business regulation, and the decline of union membership as one of the causes of economic inequality.
+In 2016, the International Monetary Fund has published studies which found that the decline of unionization in many advanced economies and the establishment of neoliberal economics have fueled rising income inequality.
+Further, Harvard University's Health and Human Rights Journal writes that neoliberalism has led to "a marked increase in economic inequality", with other studies having similar findings.
+Contrary to the proponents of neoliberalism, what is referred to as trickle-down economics have been proven not to be effective in resolving economic inequalities but have instead worsened them.